 If you were in a bus accident, you may have suffered head trauma, spinal cord damage, or other serious injuries.
 Hitting the seat in front of you, getting thrown onto the floor or out of the window, or falling onto other passengers can cause serious, if not fatal, injuries.

-If the negligence of a public, private, or school bus driver left you or a loved one with debilitating injuries, call the Law Offices of Ogle, Elrod & Baril, PLLC, now at 865-546-1111.
+If the negligence of a public, private, or school bus driver left you or a loved one with debilitating injuries, call the OEB Law, PLLC, now at 865-546-1111.
 We can help you get compensation for your medical bills, lost wages, pain and suffering, and other damages.
 Schedule a free legal evaluation with a bus accident lawyer in Chattanooga today.

 Bus Companies Must Meet Higher Standards.